timsavage/combined-energy-api/README.md

 Provides an async Python 3.8+ interface for the http://combined.energy/ monitoring platform API.

+> Note this API client is reverse engineered from observing requests being made
+> in the web-application.
+Please report any failures to read data, this is likely
+> to occur for readings as I am only able to create entries for devices that I
+> have.

 ## Installation

 This package is currently only available from source